-Thomas is currently undertaking pupillage at Hailsham Chambers under the supervision of Thomas Crockett, Imran Benson, and Heather McMahon.
+Thomas completed his pupillage at Hailsham Chambers under the supervision of Thomas Crockett, Imran Benson, and Heather McMahon.

 Following his time as a paralegal, Thomas was a Commercial Fast Stream Trainee for a year in the Civil Service where he was posted to the Ministry of Justice.
 There, he advised on the management and procurement of contracts for the accommodation of individuals leaving prison at risk of homelessness.
 As a result, he was exposed to a broad range of commercial issues and developed an understanding of how large organisations approach disputes.